AdiVaraha Kshetra

 Simhachala or Simhasaila

-Simhachala or Simhasaila is another name for this mountain for the reason that Lord Nrusimha swami made this his abode for some time while gracing Prahlada after the slaughter of Hiranyakasipu.
+Simhachala or Simhasaila is another name for this mountain because Lord Nrusimha swami made this his abode for some time while gracing Prahlada after the slaughter of Hiranyakasipu.

 Kaliyuga Vaikunta / Vaikuntadri